Where Is FedEx Origin Facility

 This article provides answer to the question Where Is FedEx Origin Facility?
 A FedEx facility simply refers to a location occupied by FedEx and used as either warehouse or local hub for scanning, sorting, and distribution of packages, but what and where is FedEx original facility?
 Pretty sure this is why you landed on this page, this article will do justice to this question.

 On this article, we explain what a FedEx origin facility is and where you can find it.
-We also have lot of useful articles for FedEx customers, see them here.

 What Is FedEx Origin Facility?